-NBA Rumors: Coach Tom Thibodeau Offers An Advice To Luke Walton After Lakers’ Slow Start
+NBA Rumors: Coach Tom Thibodeau Offers Advice To Luke Walton After Lakers’ Slow Start

 In the NBA, rumors and speculations are not just swirling around players but also to the coaches, especially when their respective teams are struggling during the season.
 The Cleveland Cavaliers recently fired Tyronn Lue after the team went on a 0-6 start.
-As of now, two other coaches – Luke Walton of the Los Angeles Lakers and Tom Thibodeau of the Minnesota Timberwolves – are being closely monitored and if things won’t go on their way, either or both of them could follow Lue’s footsteps.
+As of now, two other coaches – Luke Walton of the Los Angeles Lakers and Tom Thibodeau of the Minnesota Timberwolves – are being closely monitored and if things don’t go their way, one or both of them could follow Lue’s footsteps.

 Even before the 2018-19 NBA season started, rumors are already circulating around Tom Thibodeau and his future with the Timberwolves.
-However, Thibodeau doesn’t let those things affect his job.
-When the Timberwolves faced the Lakers on Wednesday night at Staples Center, Thibodeau talked about Luke Walton’s situation in Los Angeles and offered him an advice, according to Lakers Nation.
+However, Thibodeau has tried not to let those things affect his job.
+When the Timberwolves faced the Lakers on Wednesday night at Staples Center, Thibodeau talked about Luke Walton’s situation in Los Angeles and offered him advice, according to Lakers Nation.

+“I think for any coach, that’s the challenge of coaching in this league, is to not get distracted,” Thibodeau said.

 Can Luke Walton really hold LeBron James accountable? @bradbotkincbs says someone may need to if the Lakers' defensive lapses keep coming: https://t.co/rslgAizOjh pic.twitter.com/yMK9zYhiBa